 - Gabrielle Bochynek

 - Don Campbell

-The Board consists of fourteen members.
+The Board consists of up to fourteen members.
 Each member is elected for a three year term.

 All of our Board Members:

 - Live in or conduct business in the Huron-Perth area

 - Have an interest in children and quality children’s services